Kaiwol1990/Mechaduino/README.md

 - changed all float to integer operations
 - added some filtering to the coil current setting
 - changed the frequency of the PID loop to 10 kHz
-- changed the PWM resolution from 8 bit to 10 bit
+- changed the PWM resolution from 8 bit to 9 bit
-- Processing script to display the step resonse
 - PID autotuning
-- Regressive Auto Spline (RAS)
-- feedforward term
-- friction compensation term
 - moment of inertia compensation term